blanklob/helium/.docs/content/docs/getting-started/system-requirements.md

 We highly recommend using YARN for installing dependencies which making it easy to update build tooling, plugins, and build scripts and makes projects fast and reliable.

-It’s important to note, both of these package managers have their ups and downs and many of the fantastic features that initially launched with Yarn are now available with npm 5+, so feel free to use the one you are most comfortable with, if you want to use NPM you must delete the ```yarn.lock``` file before runing the install commande.
+It’s important to note, both of these package managers have their ups and downs and many of the fantastic features that initially launched with Yarn are now available with npm 5+, so feel free to use the one you are most comfortable with, if you want to use NPM you must delete the ```yarn.lock``` file before running the install command ```npm install```.

 ## Shopify CLI

-You also need to install the Shopify CLI, it replaces Theme Kit for most Shopify theme development tasks, it also accelerates your theme development process with the following features
+You also need to install the Shopify CLI, it replaces Theme Kit for most Shopify theme development tasks, it also accelerates your theme development process with the following features:

 - Safely preview, test, and share changes to themes using development themes.
 - Hot reload changes when previewing a theme.